foundriesio/docs/source/reference-manual/linux/linux-kernel.rst

 As such, the same development workflow and documentation applies.
 See the `Yocto Project Linux Kernel Development Manual`_ on how to work with the kernel metadata and configuration fragments.

-The Porting Guide includes :ref:`ref-pg-how-to-configure-linux`.
-This details how to add a custom Linux Kernel configuration, which can be used to add:

-* the complete machine configuration.

-* fragments: a set of ``CONFIG_`` variables working to change a default machine configuration.

 .. _Yocto Project Linux Kernel Development Manual: https://docs.yoctoproject.org/4.0.6/kernel-dev/advanced.html

 LmP With Real-Time Linux Kernel
 --------------------------------

-The recipes that can be used for real-time Linux are either:
+The recipe that can be used for real-time Linux is:

 * ``meta-lmp/meta-lmp-base/recipes-kernel/linux/linux-lmp-rt_git.bb``
-* ``meta-lmp/meta-lmp-base/recipes-kernel/linux/linux-lmp-fslc-imx-rt_git.bb``

-Theses are based on the ``linux-lmp`` recipe, extended to include the ``PREEMPT_RT`` patch-set (updated along with stable kernel updates).
+This is based on the ``linux-lmp`` recipe, extended to include the ``PREEMPT_RT`` patch-set (updated along with stable kernel updates).

-The instructions to change the default Linux kernel to real-time are described in the following sections.
+The instructions to change the default Linux kernel to real-time are described in the following section.
 After making the changes, build the LmP image as usual.

 Building LmP with linux-lmp-rt